elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-nitrogen-in-the-atmosphere-and-how-does-it-interact-with-the-carbon-cycle.md

 url: /learn/biology/questions/what-is-the-role-of-nitrogen-in-the-atmosphere-and-how-does-it-interact-with-the-carbon-cycle
 score: -1.0
 related_article1:
+    id: 170338
+    title: >-
+        How do plankton contribute to the food chain and the carbon cycle?
+    subject: Biology
+    url: /learn/biology/questions/how-do-plankton-contribute-to-the-food-chain-and-the-carbon-cycle
+related_article2:
     id: 170332
+    title: >-
-    title: How does the hydrosphere contribute to the carbon cycle and interact with the atmosphere?
+        How does the hydrosphere contribute to the carbon cycle and interact with the atmosphere?
     subject: Biology
     url: /learn/biology/questions/how-does-the-hydrosphere-contribute-to-the-carbon-cycle-and-interact-with-the-atmosphere
-related_article2:
-    id: 170331
-    title: What is the role of the atmosphere in the carbon cycle, and how does carbon dioxide impact it?
-    subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-the-atmosphere-in-the-carbon-cycle-and-how-does-carbon-dioxide-impact-it
 related_article3:
-    id: 170340
+    id: 170341
-    title: What are some indicators of ecosystem health, and how is it impacted by the carbon cycle?
+    title: >-
+        Explain the process of decomposition and its importance in the carbon cycle.
     subject: Biology
-    url: /learn/biology/questions/what-are-some-indicators-of-ecosystem-health-and-how-is-it-impacted-by-the-carbon-cycle
+    url: /learn/biology/questions/explain-the-process-of-decomposition-and-its-importance-in-the-carbon-cycle
 related_article4:
-    id: 170331
+    id: 170343
-    title: What is the role of the atmosphere in the carbon cycle, and how does carbon dioxide impact it?
+    title: >-
+        How do keystone species influence ecosystem dynamics and the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-the-atmosphere-in-the-carbon-cycle-and-how-does-carbon-dioxide-impact-it
+    url: /learn/biology/questions/how-do-keystone-species-influence-ecosystem-dynamics-and-the-carbon-cycle
 related_article5:
-    id: 170343
+    id: 170330
+    title: >-
-    title: How do keystone species influence ecosystem dynamics and the carbon cycle?
+        How does cellular respiration interact with photosynthesis in the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/how-do-keystone-species-influence-ecosystem-dynamics-and-the-carbon-cycle
+    url: /learn/biology/questions/how-does-cellular-respiration-interact-with-photosynthesis-in-the-carbon-cycle
 ---

 &nbsp;